Mhmd-Dokouhaki/image-captioning/README.md

 - **ResNet50**: A deeper model with 2048-dimensional features
 - **MobileNetV2**: An efficient model with 1280-dimensional features

-Each model is pre-trained on ImageNet and modified to output feature vectors of the desired dimension.
+Each model is pre-trained on ImageNet and modified to output feature vectors.

 ### Decoder